Vidéotron: Services

 Vidéotron serves 1,830,400 cable television customers, including over 1,517,600 digital cable subscribers.
 Vidéotron also has more than 1,408,200 high-speed cable Internet subscribers, the most in Quebec.
 As of September 2013, the company had activated 478,000 mobile phones, and was providing cable telephone service to nearly 1,281,200 customers.
 Vidéotron's cable services are available in the greater areas of Montreal, Quebec City, Gatineau, Sherbrooke, Trois-Rivières and Saguenay.
 Vidéotron also serves areas in eastern Ontario, such as Rockland and the surrounding municipality of Clarence-Rockland, as well as parts of New Brunswick near the Quebec border.

-Vidéotron's cable community channels are branded as MAtv.
+Vidéotron offers broadband and IPTV-based digital cable television under the Helix and Illico brands, which is based on Comcast's X1 platform and hardware.
+Helix serves as a successor to the company's existing Illico TV digital cable platform.
+Vidéotron's community channels are branded as MAtv.

+The company offers a subscription video on-demand service known as Illico+ (formerly Club Illico).
+It has produced original series such as Escouade 99, Portrait-Robot, The Night Logan Woke Up (La nuit où Laurier Gaudreault s'est réveillé) and Mégantic.

-Vidéotron cable services were once also available in the United Kingdom, but were acquired and merged into Cable & Wireless plc along with Bell Cablemedia and NYNEX Corporation in 1997.
+Vidéotron cable services were once available in the United Kingdom, but were acquired and merged into Cable & Wireless plc along with Bell Cablemedia and NYNEX Corporation in 1997.
 The company also used to operate in Africa and the United States.
 One of its previous subsidiaries – Videotron Telecom (not to be confused with Videotron Mobile) – was financed by the Carlyle Group.

 Vidéotron has provided telecommunication services to business and governments since the integration of Vidéotron Télécom into Vidéotron Ltée.
 The services include dark fiber, SONET, ATM, and Ethernet links as well as video circuits used by various Quebec television networks.

-Television

-Vidéotron operates various type of television services.
-They include Illico TV, a digital cable television provider, Club Illico, an over-the-top subscription video-on-demand service and Helix TV, an Internet Protocol television provider.
-The latter service requires Helix Internet.

-The core Illico and Helix TV package is Basic (La Base), which includes 23 basic channels and is comparable to competitors' Starter packages.
-Basic includes MAtv, a brand of community channels that is exclusive to Vidéotron.
-Other current packages (Light/Le Léger, Discovery/La Découverte, Sports Discovery/La Découverte Sports, Discovery Plus/La Découverte Plus, Show Time/Fan De Films, Sports Fan/Fan De Sports, All-In/La Totale and Absolute/Plein La Vue) include all channels from Basic, plus 5 to 32 à la carte TV channels.

-Club Illico has produced various original comedy and drama series, including Escouade 99, Portrait-Robot, The Night Logan Woke Up (La nuit où Laurier Gaudreault s'est réveillé) and Mégantic.